kubewarden/kubewarden.io/content/blog/2021/10/new-architecture-to-ease-kubewarden-administrators-lives.md

 We are pleased to announce a new architecture for the Kubewarden stack, in line with its journey to maturity:

-The introduction of a **PolicyServer** Custom Resource Definition which allows users to describe a policy-server Deployment, together with binding **ClusterAdmissionPolicies** to a specific **PolicyServer** instance.
+The introduction of a **PolicyServer** Custom Resource Definition (CRD) which allows users to describe a policy-server Deployment, together with binding **ClusterAdmissionPolicies** to a specific **PolicyServer** instance.

 These 2 changes are accompanied by a multitude of improvements to make Kubewarden